Looking to connect to Gas? Find out how

 Types of Renewable Gas

-Green hydrogen is made when renewable electricity, or certified renewable electricity, is used to split water into hydrogen and oxygen through a process called 'electrolysis'.
+Renewable hydrogen is made when renewable electricity, or certified renewable electricity, is used to split water into hydrogen and oxygen through a process called 'electrolysis'.
 This process doesn’t involve any carbon emissions.
-Green hydrogen can be injected, stored or used within existing natural gas networks, with hydrogen blends in some Australian networks currently up to 5%-7%.
+Renewable hydrogen can be injected, stored or used within existing natural gas networks, with hydrogen blends in some Australian networks currently up to 10%.

 Biomethane: Boosting the Circular Economy